CoqHott/logrel-coq/docs/index.md

 Browsing the sources
 ============================

-The full table of content of the development is accessible [here](https://coqhott.github.io/logrel-coq/coqdoc/toc.html).
-To complement it, here is a rough description of the content of every file.
+Here is a rough description of the content of every file.

 Utilities and AST
 ---------